-When you reinstall the Windows operating system, the Solid State Drive may be reformatted and all data may be lost.
+When you reinstall the Windows operating system, the hard disk may be reformatted and all data may be lost.

-- 1. Turn off your computer. - While holding down 0 (zero) key on the keyboard, turn on your computer.
+- 1. Turn off your computer. - 2.
+While holding down 0 (zero) key on the keyboard, turn on your computer.
 Release the 0 (zero) key one second after the computer is power on.